To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Andrej Mahecic, a spokesperson for the UN High Commissioner for Refugees, said a lack of clean water meant that many of those rounded up for deportation had been drinking river water, leading to acute cases of diarrhoea and vomiting.

 There were “significant numbers” of Angolan refugees among those being forcibly returned to DRC, Mahecic said.

 “Some of them say they had been rounded up and taken to the border despite the fact they carried documents certifying their refugee status,” he told the Geneva briefing.
-“Others said they were forced back without having had a chance to take their identification documents or any of their belongings.”

 The two countries have pledged to stop the expulsions, but the UNHCR is concerned that further large-scale returns could resume, Mahecic said.—Reuters